dotnetcore/aspnetcore-doc-cn/aspnet/fundamentals/localization.rst

 CookieRequestCultureProvider
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Production apps will often provide a mechanism to set the culture with the ``ASPNET_CULTURE`` cookie.
-The sample app provides code to set the cookie for French and English cultures.
+Production apps will often provide a mechanism to set the culture with the ASP.NET Core culture cookie.
+Use the :dn:method:`~Microsoft.AspNetCore.Localization.CookieRequestCultureProvider.MakeCookieValue`  method to create a cookie.

+The :dn:cls:`~Microsoft.AspNetCore.Localization.CookieRequestCultureProvider` :dn:field:`~Microsoft.AspNetCore.Localization.CookieRequestCultureProvider.DefaultCookieName`  returns the default cookie name used to track the user’s preferred culture information.
+The default cookie  name is ".AspNetCore.Culture".

+The cookie format is ``c=%LANGCODE%|uic=%LANGCODE%``, where ``c`` is ``Culture`` and ``uic`` is ``UICulture``, for example:

+c='en-UK'\|uic='en-US'

+If you only specify one of culture info and UI culture, the specified culture will be used for both culture info and UI culture.

 The Accept-Language HTTP header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^